internet-innovation/internet-innovation.github.io/_pages/about.md

 social: false
 ---

+The Internet Innovation Initiative is an interdisciplinary research initiative at the University of Chicago focused on producing datasets, toolkits, and actionable research and insights to support communities working on broadband access across the United States.

+Our team brings together researchers with expertise spanning urban governance, social science, computer science, and computer networking, alongside staff with technology and policy backgrounds.

+## Our Work

-The [Internet Innovation Initiative](https://internetequity.uchicago.edu) at the University of Chicago develops tools and techniques for measuring Internet performance and connectivity.
+We develop tools and techniques for measuring Internet performance and connectivity.
 Our work focuses on device-based measurement using open-source software that runs on commodity hardware like Raspberry Pi devices.

-Read more about the initiative [here](https://internetequity.uchicago.edu/about/the-initiative).
+**Internet Study:** We actively recruit residents to participate in research measuring home internet connection performance, aiming to understand broadband access and performance variations across different communities.

+**Community Collaboration:** Partnership is a cornerstone of our work.
+We collaborate with organizations including [data.org](https://data.org), Ookla, the City of Chicago, Illinois Office of Broadband, and various community groups.

 ## Current Research